vgarousi/GaugeDependExtended/README.md

 ```

 ## Running the tests
+We have developed a unit test suite for the GaugeDepend project, using the Python unit testing framework.
 The unit tests for this project are contained in the `test` directory, they can either be executed individually or all unit test can be executed by running the following command in the root directory of this project.
 ```
 python -m unittest discover -v
 ```